mksingla/mksingla.github.io/_posts/2025-11-27-Install-SQL-Developer-Extension-for-VS-Code-and-SQLcl.md

-## How to Install SQL Developer Extension for VS Code and SQLcl
+## Connect to Oracle Database with VS Code using SQL Developer Extension and SQLcl

 ### Introduction:
 In this blog post I will show you how to install Oracle SQL Developer Extension for VS Code and SQLcl.
 SQLcl is included with the Oracle SQL Developer Extension for VS Code.